grinnellm/SpawnIndex/.github/ISSUE_TEMPLATE/feature.md

 **Describe the solution**

-Provide a clear and concise description of what you want to happen.
+A clear and concise description of what you want to happen.

 **Describe alternatives you've considered**

-Provide a clear and concise description of any alternative solutions or features that you have considered.
+A clear and concise description of any alternative solutions or features that you have considered.

 **Additional context**

-Add any other context about the issue.
+Any other context about the issue.